piercedhim/piercedhim/README.md

 <p align="left">
 <details>
   <summary> ֯ 　　　　 𓈒 abt me　　˖ </summary>
-You can call me Pierce or Hyper.
+You can call me Pierce.
 I'm a Hyperlaser fictive and fictkin.
 I'm 17 years old, and I mainly go by he/him.
 I'm not open about any of my disorders (yes I'm medically recognized), but for context, please keep in mind that I often experience amnesia and memory loss.
 It may be hard for me to remember things or behave consistently.
 Please don't take offense if I don't recognize you.

 </details>
 <br><br>